efwoods/DDM/Unit7/KeyQuestions.md

 1. What is the right objective function for PittaRosso?
+There is a larger value of the objective funciton when the revenues objective percentage is 100% and the margin objective & write-off value penalty are 0%.
 2. What is your recommended strategy?
+Use a 3x2 causal special promotion in June to increase the value of the objective function.
     a.
 The desired objective function?
+My recommended strategy is to keep the revenues objective to 100%.
     b.
 What products to markdown and by how much?
     c.
 What additional broad promotions, like 3x2 (3 for the price of 2), to apply and when?
     d.
 If and how much to spend in online marketing, e.g. e-mail and text messages?